-An employee may use up to one-half of his or her annual sick leave allocation in any calendar year in the event of illness or a spouse, child, parent, or domestic partner.
+An employee may use up to one-half of their annual sick leave allocation in any calendar year in the event of illness or a spouse, child, parent, or domestic partner.
 At the City's request the employee will provide satisfactory evidence of the facts justifying such absence.